March 14, 2023

 - Ease of transportation

 That knowledge can then be used to further land development and planning.
 SEH advises that taking this information and exploring your 'creative side' can make a significant difference in results.
-For instance, you should consider "community amenities such as pools, party rooms, and playgrounds" when selecting products and projects because they "may be just the thing to lure in a prospective group of buyers."
+For instance, you should consider community amenities such as pools, community centers with multiple uses, and playgrounds when selecting products and projects because they "may be just the thing to lure in a prospective group of home buyers."

-They also report that nearly 40% of homeowners are dog owners, so consider places to walk and community areas around dog amenities to attract buyers to a more neighborhood feel.
+They also report that nearly 40% of homeowners are dog owners, so consider incorporating trails and a specified dog park to attract buyers who are seeking a dog-friendly neighborhood

 It All Ties Together